 Sri Lanka possesses a high level of biodiversity and wildlife resources.
 It attracts thousands of tourists because of its outstanding natural beauty.

-Srilanka has beautiful beaches and nearly 1600 km of coastlines that are studded with different coastal features such as bays, lagoons, cliffs, and sandbanks.
+Srilanka has beautiful beaches and nearly 1600 km of coastlines studded with different coastal features such as bays, lagoons, cliffs, and sandbanks.

 People have many water adventures to choose from, such as swimming, surfing, underwater photography, snorkeling, boating, scuba diving, and more.
 Some of the famous beaches of Sri Lanka are situated in Mirissa, Bentota, Pasikudha, Uppuveli.

-People may think Sri Lanka as a comparatively expensive trip because of the incredible landmarks such as Sigiriya, an impressive which costs about $28 to climb.
+People may think of Sri Lanka as a comparatively expensive trip because of the incredible landmarks such as Sigiriya, which cost about $28 to climb.
 But with an average of $30 per day, you can survive to the fullest in Sri Lanka.

 If you are a backpacker and don’t want the lavish accommodation of a five-star property, you can find accommodation for as cheap as $8 per night.
 The transportation is relatively inexpensive, nearly about $2-$3.

 Along with its unique culture, Sri Lankan food is famous for its vast array of herbs, spices, fish, vegetables, rice, and fruits.
 Their cuisine is highly centered around a variety of rice and coconut.
 Despite its lavish cuisine, eating in Sri Lanka is not that expensive.
 There are many cheap eateries scattered around Sri Lanka.
 A person can survive on $3 a meal in Sri Lanka.

 Here’s a list of things you ought to do in Srilanka